tmolteno/TART/software/README.md

 The telescope software is built using docker software containers.
 This directory is the top-level of all the software containers.
 Some of the containers run on the telescope itself (the API and web_app), while others are used for calibration and providing a catalog of known objects.

+The folder are structured as follows

+* containers - docker images for operation and calibration of the TART
+* python_modules - python modules used by the docker containers.

 ## Installation on a target raspberry pi